It looks like you're new here. If you want to get involved, click one of these buttons!

 This will be a thread for posting ESS Heil AMT tweeter measurements.

 I'll be testing and posting data for the pair of original AMT's I got from @LifeOfBrian at the IowaDIY event.
+(EDIT: Please note that these are VERY old ESS AMT's, dating back to the early 1970's, that I am testing!)
 I know that others also have the newer versions of these tweeters, so please feel free to post your own measurements for comparison purposes.

 I'm currently gluing up a tower enclosure, using Menard's value shelving, and I expect to start testing later next week.
 I still need to run out to the hardware store and pick up some 3/8" x 7" long bolts and T-nuts to complete the mounting.
 Hopefully they will have some in stainless steel.